sur2000/Simple-but-not-Simple-2D-game/README.txt

 - Well its not that hard.
 Its all about the right time to press the UP ARROW or SPACE BAR key.
 ENJOY!

-- The background melody is "Goose house - Hikaru nara [Shigatsu wa Kimi no Uso]"
+- The background melody is "Goose house - Hikaru nara [Shigatsu wa Kimi no Uso]" (I havent uploaded this file/song here in the data folder, as its size was very large.
+It should be in .wav  format)

 - The obstacleSpawner is incredibly long.
 It definitely works though.
   And whether you lose a few times, but you cant miss out to listen the amazing "Anime soundtrack" I have used, can you?